RAF Lossiemouth: Second World War (1939–1945)

 At the outbreak of the Second World War, a detachment of Seaforth Highlanders was sent to Lossiemouth to guard the station, and anti-aircraft defences were installed.
-Flying activity increased, with 15 FTS receiving more Oxfords and Harts and the introduction of the North American Harvard; eleven Fairey Battles were also delivered for storage.
-The first front-line aircraft to operate from Lossiemouth were a detachment of twelve Vickers Wellington bombers belonging to No. 99 Squadron, arriving in November 1939 to take part in attack missions targeting the German cruiser Deutschland, which was operating between Iceland and the Shetland Isles.
-January 1940 saw detachments of Handley Page Hampdens from No. 44 Squadron and No. 50 Squadron arrive to take part in offensive patrols over the North Sea.
-However, the operation was short-lived as a result of bad weather, with the aircraft returning to their home base in mid-February.
+Flying activity increased, with No. 15 FTS receiving further aircraft, including Oxfords and Harts; the introduction of the North American Harvard; and eleven Fairey Battles delivered for storage.
+The first front-line aircraft to operate from Lossiemouth were a detachment of twelve Vickers Wellington medium bombers belonging to No. 99 Squadron.
+The squadron arrived in November 1939 to take part in attack missions targeting the German cruiser Deutschland, which was operating between Iceland and the Shetland Isles.
+January 1940 saw detachments from No. 44 Squadron and No. 50 Squadron operating the Handley Page Hampden medium bomber arriving to take part in offensive patrols over the North Sea.
+However, the operation was short-lived due to adverse weather, with the aircraft departing in mid-February.

-A detachment of No. 9 Squadron spent a short period of time operating Wellingtons during April 1940, before being replaced by No. 107 Squadron and No. 110 Squadron, which were equipped with Bristol Blenheims.
-During this period the first loss to enemy action of an aircraft operating from Lossiemouth occurred when three Blenheims were shot down over Norway.
+A detachment of No. 9 Squadron spent a short period operating Wellingtons during April 1940, before their replacement by No. 107 Squadron and No. 110 Squadron, both equipped with the Bristol Blenheim light bomber.
+The first loss to enemy action of an aircraft operating from Lossiemouth occurred during this period, when three Blenheims were shot down over Norway.

-It soon became apparent that the frequent detachments of bomber aircraft were disrupting the training programme at Lossiemouth, and therefore, due to the strategic importance of the station as a base for bomber aircraft, it was decided to relocate 15 FTS to RAF Middle Wallop in Hampshire.
-On 27 April 1940, after the unit's departure, Lossiemouth transferred to No. 6 Group of RAF Bomber Command and No. 20 Operational Training Unit (20 OTU) was established, initially operating Wellingtons and Avro Ansons.
+It became apparent that the frequent detachments of bomber aircraft were disrupting the training programme at Lossiemouth.
+Therefore, due to the strategic importance of the station as a base for bomber aircraft, it was decided to relocate No. 15 FTS to RAF Middle Wallop in Hampshire.
+On 27 April 1940, after the unit's departure, Lossiemouth transferred to No. 6 Group of RAF Bomber Command and No. 20 Operational Training Unit (No. 20 OTU) was established, initially operating Wellingtons and Avro Ansons.

-No. 46 Maintenace Unit (46 MU) was also formed in April 1940.
-46 MU's role was to modify and fit out new aircraft before they were forwarded to front-line squadrons.
+No. 46 Maintenance Unit (No. 46 MU) was also formed in April 1940.
+The unit's role was to modify and fit out new aircraft before they were forwarded to front-line squadrons.
 A variety of aircraft were serviced, including Hawker Hurricanes, de Havilland Tiger Moths, Hawker Audaxes, and a de Havilland Hornet Moth.
 The unit primarily used six Robin and eight Super Robin hangars; however, due to a shortage of space, many aircraft were stored in fields outside the station.
 Lossiemouth's first satellite airfield, located at Bogs of Mayne 10 mi to the south and known as RAF Elgin, opened in June 1940.